Kendall Park, New Jersey: Geography

 Kendall Park is in southwestern Middlesex County, in the northwest part of South Brunswick.
 It is bordered to the south by Heathcote, also within South Brunswick, and to the west and northwest by the communities of Ten Mile Run and Franklin Park in Franklin Township, Somerset County.

 New Jersey Route 27 (Lincoln Highway) runs along the northwest border of Kendall Park, following the county line, while U.S. Route 1 runs along the community's southeast border.
 Both highways lead northeast 7 mi to New Brunswick, the Middlesex county seat.
 Route 27 leads southwest from Kendall Park 8 mi to Princeton, while Route 1 leads southwest 17 mi to Trenton, the state capital.

 According to the U.S. Census Bureau, the Kendall Park CDP has a total area of 3.782 mi2, of which 0.002 mi2, or 0.05%, are water.
 The community sits on high ground which drains north to Tenmile Run and Sixmile Run, and south to Heathcote Brook, all of which are tributaries of the Millstone River and part of the Raritan River watershed.

 Demographics

+Kendall Park was listed as an unincorporated community in the 1970 U.S. census; and then as a census designated place in the 1980 United States census.